dry-rb/dry-rb.org/source/gems/dry-transaction/custom-step-adapters.html.md

 name: dry-transaction
 ---

 You can provide your own step adapters to add custom behaviour to transaction steps.
-Your step adapters must provide a single `#call(step, input, *args)` method, which should return the step’s result wrapped in an `Either` object.
+Your step adapters must provide a single `#call(step, input, *args)` method, which should return the step’s result wrapped in a `Result` object.

 You can provide your step adapter in a few different ways.
 You can add it to the built-in `StepAdapters` container (a [`dry-container`](http://dry-rb.org/gems/dry-container)) to make it available to all transactions in your codebase: